September 25th

 Commentary:

-Any action should be performed willingly by anyone!
-Force should not be the driving force behind any deed, else it goes futile.
+Any action should be performed willingly!
+Force should not be the driving force behind any deed, or else it becomes futile.

 Taking by force is obviously not moral either.
 Nobody wants anything snatched from them for any reason!
 Even eating under force can come under this umbrella.
 No one relishes the food that he is forced to eat!
 Just the power struggle can put off even a hungry man from wanting to eat.

 Using strength to make one write anything is not useful either.
-One might be given an imposition to write 'I shall not lie', a hundred times.
-But that forced writing does not help inculcate the value in that person.
-One can be forced to sign off his entire property.
-That, if proven, does not hold up in the court of law even.
-Moreover, one's true thoughts and emotions are expressed only when they are allowed freedom of expression, not due to a threat from the big and strong!
+Forcing someone to write "I shall not lie" a hundred times, does not instill genuine value for honesty in that person.
+One can be forced to sign away their property, but such an action would not hold up in a court of law.
+True thoughts and emotions are expressed only when there is freedom, not when threatened by force.

-The poet (Manu) says any task that is achieved through force is wretched.
-No good fruits of action (karma) can be expected from such deeds.
-Pressurizing one to give in to others' strength will yield nothing but contempt and fear.
-Neither is beneficial for the betterment of either of the individuals involved.
-It only makes one a tyrant and the other, the threatened.
-Neither grows spiritually.
-It curtails the blossoming of the soul in both.
-Then, what is the purpose of showing unwanted force?
+The poet Manu says that any task achieved through force is wretched.
+No good results (karma-phala) can come from such actions.
+Pressuring someone to yield to another's strength only breeds contempt and fear, neither of which contribute to the betterment of either individual.
+Force transforms one into a tyrant and the other into the threatened, stifling spiritual growth in both.
+It curtails the blossoming of the soul.
+So, what is the point of using unnecessary force?

-Force is all-conquering, but its victories are short-lived!
-Plan long term.
+Force may be all-conquering, but its victories are short-lived!
+It is wiser to plan for the long term.

 pada vigrahaH: